Cub0n/RaspberryPI-Docker-sheet/README.md

   * mount_program = "/usr/bin/fuse-overlayfs" (Path to an helper program to use for mounting the file system, programm will be installed automatically by apt)

 ### Migrate from podman start to systemd start
+Running podman containers can be started/stopped with systemd.
+To enable this, some commands have to be done for every container.
+This [script](https://github.com/Cub0n/RaspberryPI-and-Container-configurations/blob/main/migrateToSystemd.sh) makes it a little bitmore automatic.

 ### Automatic Updates of containers